Show All Answers

 Contact the following resources:

-If you have appeared for jury service within the last 3 years answer questions 8 and 9 on your juror questionnaire.
+If you have appeared for jury service within the last 3 years answer the questions in your juror questionnaire appropriately.
 If you wish to be excused proof of service is required from the court that you appeared for jury service.
-If you appeared in Bucks County, The Office of jury Selection can obtain your date of service.
+If you appeared in Bucks County, The Office of Jury Selection can obtain your date of service.

 Generally, they are not open to the public unless the juvenile was 14 years of age or older at the time of the alleged conduct and the alleged conduct would be considered a felony if committed by an adult.
 Or if they meet the criteria of 42 PA C.S.
 Sec.
 6336 e (2).